This post may contain affiliate links. Please read our disclosure policy.

 Bowls of creamy shrimp pasta garnished with chopped parsley on a light surface.
 One fork rests in each bowl, and a brown cloth is partially visible in the corner.

-• Add Some Wine: Sometimes I like to add a splash of white wine after cooking the garlic for extra depth.
+• Add a splash of white wine: Deglaze the pan after garlic for extra depth.

 A bowl of creamy shrimp pasta garnished with chopped parsley.
 A wine glass is partially visible in the background.
 The dish is presented on a gray surface.